Related Certificates

 Professional Foundation

-The purpose of the Professional Foundation is to orient students to the profession and to provide a knowledge, values and skills base for later course.
-Credits in the Professional Foundation are not included in the 22 Advanced Curriculum credits required for completion of the MSW degree, nor do they apply to the required 12 Ph.D-level credits.
+The purpose of the Professional Foundation curriculum is to orient students to the profession of social work and to provide a knowledge, values and skills base in preparation for the Advanced Curriculum.
+Coursework in the Professional Foundation is not included in the 34 Advanced Curriculum credits required for completion of the MSW degree.

 SOC WRK 604Social Systems and Social Work Practice3